xoikia/IPL_DATA_ANALYSIS/README.md

 In majority of venues less than 5 matches has been played, we will consider those venue where more than 5 matches were played.

-      * CSK played 48 matches on  MA Chidambaram Stadium, Chepauk  won 34.0 lost 14.0	 witha winning % of 70.83 and loss % of 29.16.
+      * CSK played 48 matches on  MA Chidambaram Stadium, Chepauk  won 34.0 lost 14.0 with a winning percentage of 70.83 and loss percentage of 29.16%.

       * CSk has Highest winning % of 83.33 on Maharashtra Cricket Association Stadium.